P-p-H-d/mlib/README.md

 If there is a warning reported by the compiler in the generated code, then there is definitely an **error** you should fix (except if it reports shadowed variables).

+You should use global oplist to centralize the oplist definition in only one place.

 Benchmarks